by Kevin W. Posey

-Lean RPA was developed by Dr. R. Eugene Woodson in 1998 based on his learnings from the automotive industry in the early 80s.
-Dr. Woodson traces his experiences back to his time using the Toyota Production System to evaluate automotive suppliers.
-Dr. Woodson first published his concept in the Harvard Business Review in May 2002.
-From 1998 to 2002, Dr. Woodson—now a professor of operations management at the University of Michigan Business School—facilitated the use of the lean RPA method at least 400 times with more than 150 companies.
+Lean RPA was developed by Dr. R. Eugene Goodson in 1998 based on his learnings from the automotive industry in the early 80s.
+Dr. Goodson traces his experiences back to his time using the Toyota Production System to evaluate automotive suppliers.
+Dr. Goodson first published his concept in the Harvard Business Review in May 2002.
+From 1998 to 2002, Dr. Goodson—now a professor of operations management at the University of Michigan Business School—facilitated the use of the lean RPA method at least 400 times with more than 150 companies.
 Usage of lean RPA included multiple assessments taken by teams of assessors, allowing for statistical analysis of averages and standard deviations and also includes one company where lean RPA was repeated at a later date and showed how the company improved its score dramatically based on lean-focused continuous improvement.

 Let’s get more specific and talk about what lean RPA is.
 One fundamental idea behind lean RPA is this: to a trained eye, even a quick plant tour can reveal a lot about a company.
 I sometimes call this Murphy ’s Law of auditing: whatever is going wrong in your plant, an auditor will be there exactly when it happens.
 The corollary, though should also be true: things that are going right in the plant will be going on when an auditor is there.
 Compliance-based auditing only focuses on Murphy’s Law and finding out where the nonconformances are and where the process noncompliances exist.